durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     1. Uncheck **Auto-generate password**

+    1. Password: Please provide the desired password and make sure to note it down

-    1. Password: **Naja8996** When Sara signs in for the first time, she will be prompted to change her password.
+    >**Note** : When Sara signs in for the first time, she will be prompted to change her password.

       ![](../Images/sc-900-1.1.png)